Udayraj123/VehicleInfoOCR/Rough.md

 // Nope, now can actually remove it for new url! - Improve captcha image processing

-Make gui(use draw trail demo) to swipe over them to toggle selection search button hides the swiping gui

 // Fix Fetching
 	// >> Get the ultimate tool : background Webview automated using simple js. https://github.com/daandtu/android-web-scraper/
 	//	>Show layout webview in drawer until captcha is downloaded/ form is submitted
-	 	> Maybe add some css into it instead of scraping?! <- more versatile
+	 	> Maybe add some js into it instead of scraping?! <- more versatile ^^> This is actually better for demo - should look like google assistant

+// EVEN BETTER IP -
+	//> use only thresholding and a kernel to patch gray or white acc to surrounding

+Optimizations
+	> Proper threaded listeners for captcha handling
+	> Disable drawableCache in the webscraper.

 ** The new url doesn't need IP! opencv no more needed :)
 Turbo mode - like QR scanner